 EALC 650 Research Seminar in Chinese Documents (4) An introduction to the different genres of documents for the study of Chinese civilization, and training in their use.
-Prerequisite: departmental approval.

-EALC 794abcdz Doctoral Dissertation (2-2-2-2-0) Credit on acceptance of dissertation.
+EALC 794abcdz Doctoral Dissertation

+(2-2-2-0) Credit on acceptance of dissertation.
 Graded IP/CR/NC.
-Prerequisite: departmental approval.